-Note that this measure will be used for upward ramping events during storm conditions, during re-activation (cut-in) of the turbines after a storm, as well as during normal wind speeds (with fast wind speed variations on the exponential part of the wind power curve).
-In practice, Elia will transparently and automatically approve the cut-in of wind power (via intraday program change requests, IDPCRs) but subject to the imposed ramp rate limitation.
+This measure can be activated during storms as well as normal wind speeds (non-storm conditions), i.e. during large LFC block imbalances during fast wind speed variations (on the exponential part of the wind power curve).
+For storms, Elia will transparently and automatically approve the cut-in of power of the wind park via intraday program change requests (IDPCRs) which will remain subject to the imposed ramp rate limitation.
 Existing farms, subject to the current cut-in coordination, will be able to choose to remain subject to the current mechanism (and its foreseen evolutions), or the ramp rate limitation.

-) Existing cut-in coordination
+Existing cut-in coordination